-What we like: Kills common weeds while supplying nutrients to the lawn that will strengthen it during the tough winter months.
+What we like: It kills common weeds while supplying nutrients to the lawn that will strengthen it during the tough winter months.

-What we dislike: It’s not recommended for St. Augustine grass, popular in Florida and other gulf states.
+What we dislike: It’s not recommended for St. Augustine grass, which is popular in Florida and other gulf states.

-Our take: A water-soluble fertilizer that you can spray onto a lawn.
+Our take: This is a water-soluble lawn fertilizer for winter that you can spray directly on grass.
 Super Juice can be used as your primary fertilizer or to supplement a granular mixture.

 What we like: Because it’s sprayed on, the lawn absorbs nutrients quickly.
 There’s also enough to cover an acre.

 What we dislike: This product can’t be shipped to South Dakota or California.

 Aeration breaks up the soil, allowing your lawn to breathe and better absorb water.